mongodb/specifications/source/unified-test-format/unified-test-format.rst

 - ``storeIterationsAsEntity``: if specfied, the runner MUST keep track of the number of iterations of the loop performed, and store that number in the specified entity.

+A *failure* is when an operation performed by the test runner has a different result from what the test expected.
+For example, a test containing an expectation that a particular document has a particular value in a particular field, and the actual value being different, would be a failure.
+An *error* is any other type of error.
+For example, attempting to invoke an undefined operation would be an error.

+This specification permits the test runner to report some failures as errors and some errors as failures.
+When the test runner stores errors and failures as entities it MAY classify conditions as errors and failures in the same way as it would when used in the driver's test suite.
+This includes reporting all errors as failures or all failures as errors.

+If the test runner does not distinguish errors and failures in its reporting, it MAY report both conditions under either category, but it MUST report any given condition in at most one category.

+The same entity name MAY be used for both ``storeErrorsAsEntity`` and ``storeFailuresAsEntity`` options.
+The test runner MUST support writing both errors and failures to the same entity.
+If the same entity is specified, the errors and failures MUST be written in chronological order to the extent possible, interleaving the error and failure entries if necessary.
+Note that the textual description field for both errors and failures is ``error``.

 The following termination behavior MUST be implemented by the unified test
 runner: